© 2026 St. Louis Public Radio

 St. Louisans in pain over a canceled 2023 Guns N’ Roses tour stop can now confirm: Nothin’ lasts forever.

-The band announced a world tour on this cold November rainy Monday that includes a stop at Busch Stadium on August 16.
-Tickets will go on presale on December 2 and 3, which requires pre-registration.
-The general sale begins December 5.
-Find details on the websites of Ticketmaster and Guns N’ Roses.
+The band announced a world tour on this cold, rainy November Monday that includes a stop at Busch Stadium on Aug.
+16. Tickets will go on presale on Dec.
+2-3, which will require buyers to preregister.
+The general sale begins Dec.
+5. Find details on the websites of Ticketmaster and Guns N’ Roses.

 The band said in 2023 that fans in possession of tickets from the canceled show would be able to use them next time or get a refund.
-Live Nation told St. Louis Public Radio that everyone was ultimately refunded — so don't bring your old tickets to Busch Stadium.
+St. Louis Cardinals communications told St. Louis Public Radio that everyone was ultimately refunded — so don't bring your old tickets to Busch Stadium.

 It would be only the second time for the band to play any St. Louis stage since the infamous 1991 Riverport Riot.
 What devolved into a two-hour melee began when lead singer Axl Rose spotted an unsanctioned photographer in the crowd.

 Rose threw his microphone to the ground and leaped off the stage at the photographer.
-The band swiftly exited.
-Two hundred seventy police officers responded to the chaos that ensued, which included at least 75 injuries and fans trampling fences, throwing seats at the stage, spraying fire hoses and uprooting trees 270 police officers responding, according to St. Louis Post-Dispatch reporting from the time.
+The band swiftly exited, and a police response of 270 officers followed.
+The chaos that ensued included at least 75 injuries and fans trampling fences, throwing seats at the stage, spraying fire hoses and uprooting trees, according to St. Louis Post-Dispatch reporting at the time.

 Jessica Rogen is the Digital Editor at St. Louis Public Radio.